NipunRamani99/mach/README.md

 ## How To Use
 Currently the physics engine supports basics rigid body dynamics with a circle shaped and box shaped bodies.
-Press Left Mouse Button to add a box shaped object and C key to add a circle shaped object where the mouse cursor is.
+Press B to add a box shaped object and C key to add a circle shaped object where the mouse cursor is.
+Press Z to Pause/Resume physics simulation.
+Press the number keys from 1 to 5 to switch to a different scene.

 ## Demonstration